dotnet/runtimelab/docs/design/features/runtime-handled-tasks.md

 int int32 modopt([System.Runtime]System.Threading.Tasks.Task`1) M1(int arg)
 ```

-While intially favored for being close to the IL representation, it was eventually abandoned due to major problems and inconsistencies.
+While initially favored for being close to the IL representation, it was eventually abandoned due to major problems and inconsistencies.
 - When the method above is called from regular code without awaiting, user gets `Task<int>` result.
 That is not what it looks in the signature.
 - For the purposes of overriding/hiding/inheriting the method above is equivalent to `Task<int> M1(int arg)`, which is easily observable.
 For example it is illegal to add such method in the same class as invoking `Task<int> M1(int arg)` would become ambiguous.
 On the other hand overloading a method like `int M1(int arg)` is completely non-conflicting.